daylawashere/chart-downloader/README.md

 Download PJSK charts from Sonolus and sekai.best (official)

+**You can download PJSK Score Maker custom charts with this project (using a guest account): https://github.com/UnknownSekai/score-manager**

 # Outputs
 The output will always be an editor-compatible score file type.